Q&A and PowerPoint Presentation—Virtual Budget Information Evening—March 2, 2023

 Additional funding for student services has been identified in the 2023–24 budget.
 This may include additions to personnel, such as resource teachers, counsellors, clinicians, and educational assistants, and additions to programming, such as specialized equipment and technology.
 The addition of resources at both the school and system levels will reflect RETSD’s commitment to inclusive education.
 Consideration is also based on community- and site-based characteristics.
 Currently, three of our senior years schools are partnering with community mental health service staff to provide on-site therapy for students; we plan to expand that service this year.

-The annual indemnity is $25,569 for trustees, which translates into .0001% of the budget.
+The annual indemnity is $25,569 for trustees, which translates into .0001 per cent of the budget.
 There is no additional compensation for the heads of board committees.

 RETSD believes in supporting student learning through exemplary learning opportunities for all staff.
 In student services, training is provided to all new resource teachers and counsellors to assist them in obtaining the skills required to fulfil their new roles.
 Additional training is available for these student services personnel and classroom teachers in areas they identify as needs.
 Examples of training include augmentative/alternative communication, violent threat risk assessment, non-violent crisis intervention, executive functioning, and working with students who have autism.